-The farmers will be provided H.Y.V. seeds, irrigation facilities, farm equipment and demonstration of mechanised and scientific farming.
-The increase in irrigation facilities will bring more land under multiple/double cropped area and increase in use of chemical fertilisers, insecticides, pesticides supported by mechanised farming will increase the yield per hectare.
-This will boost the demand for agricultural equipments, fertilisers, minor irrigation, seeds, production credit etc.
+The farmers will be provided H.Y.V. seeds, irrigation facilities, farm equipment and demonstration of mechanized and scientific farming.
+The increase in irrigation facilities will bring more land under multiple/double cropped area and increase in use of chemical fertilizers, insecticides, pesticides supported by mechanized farming will increase the yield per hectare.
+This will boost the demand for agricultural equipments, fertilizers, minor irrigation, seeds, production credit etc.